gellati/cucumber-redmine-demo/README.md

 # Cucumber demo on redmine

+This project uses Cucumber and Capybara to test the workings of a project management tool.

 ## Setup

-Initial requirements for this to work are Docker and Selenium webdriver installed on the computer.
+Initial requirements for this to work are [Docker](https://www.docker.com/), [Ruby](https://www.ruby-lang.org/en/) and [Bundler](https://bundler.io/) installed on the computer.
 The project dependencies can be installed with [Bundler](https://bundler.io/).
 The dependencies are listed in the `Gemfile` and can be installed with

     bundler install